tendermint/tendermint/spec/blocksync/verification.md

 This is in contrast with the definition of trust period in the light client.
 The trusting period in the light client is always tied to present time.
 If we try and validate a block at a time outside this period, we will first find the first block within the trusting period and verify backwards from it.

 It is worth noting that, running block sync from the first height is significantly slower than running statesync first.
 However, statesync does not keep the entire blockchain history and some operators might opt not to state sync.
+The reason is that, if sufficiently many nodes state sync and other nodes who have historical data fail or leave the network, we have no history.

-If we are starting from gensis we trust the validator set given to us in initially.
+If we are starting from genesis we trust the validator set given to us in initially.

 **Improvement** We expect to 'witness'verify this block against the blocks at the same height from multiple peers.